GeneralBots/botbook/src/01-introduction/overview.md

 # Overview

-BotServer is an open-source conversational AI platform built in Rust that enables developers to create, deploy, and manage intelligent bots with minimal configuration.
+botserver is an open-source conversational AI platform built in Rust that enables developers to create, deploy, and manage intelligent bots with minimal configuration.
 This chapter provides a comprehensive introduction to the platform's architecture, capabilities, and design philosophy.

 ## Core Philosophy

-BotServer was designed around five guiding principles that shape every aspect of the platform.
+botserver was designed around five guiding principles that shape every aspect of the platform.
 Zero Configuration means the system works out of the box with sensible defaults, eliminating lengthy setup processes.
 The Package-Based approach ensures bots are self-contained in `.gbai` folders that can be copied and deployed anywhere.
 BASIC Scripting provides simple, accessible programming for conversation flows that non-programmers can understand and modify.
 Multi-Channel support means you deploy once and run everywhere across Web, WhatsApp, Teams, and other platforms.
 Knowledge-First design provides built-in document management and semantic search as core capabilities rather than afterthoughts.

 ## Architecture Overview

-BotServer uses a modular architecture organized into three distinct layers that work together to provide a complete conversational AI platform.
+botserver uses a modular architecture organized into three distinct layers that work together to provide a complete conversational AI platform.

 ### Storage Layer